 A. Click on the blue My CCP box in the bottom banner of the ACMDTT website.
-Your username is your ACMDTT Registration number and your password has been defaulted to your last name.
+Your username is your ACMDTT Registration number and your default password is your last name.
 Please change your password once you have logged in to ensure your CCP remains confidential.

 Q. Do I have to record everything online?

 A. Effective September 1, 2015, no paper copies of CCP forms will be available.
-The College will make every effort to accommodate individuals unable to complete the CCP as designed.
+The College will, however, make every effort to accommodate individuals unable to complete the CCP as designed.

 Q. I am taking a course.
 Does it count toward my CCP?

-A. When the course is related to your practice and you can self-reflect on how it impacts it, then yes, you may count these hours of study.
+A. If the course is related to your practice and you can self-reflect on how it impacts it, then yes, you may count these hours of study.
 The average full-length course is usually between 30 and 50 hours.

 Q. I don’t have enough hours.
 What do I do?

 A. There are lots of options for completing your hours.
-It does not have to be an organized activity.
 Reading journal articles and participating in hospital rounds or staff meetings can all count toward your CCP.
 What is key is to self-reflect on the activity and express how it affects what you do in your job as an MRT or ENP.